 The Festival is monitoring health conditions closely to determine changes to attendance protocols below for 2021 concerts, events, and education programs.

-The Sun Valley Pavilion seats approximately 1,600 listeners, and offers direct lines of sight to the stage and a natural, un-amplified acoustic experience.
-Donors of $2,500 or more may reserve seats in advance, but free seats are always available to the public, beginning one hour before the concert.
-You may line up for these (in the shade, by the bar, with chairs to ease the wait) on the East Terrace of the Pavilion above West Lake Road.
+The Pavilion seats about 1,600 listeners and offers direct lines of sight to the stage and an unamplified, acoustic experience.
+Donors of $3,000 or more may reserve seats in advance, but free seats are always available to the public, beginning one hour before the concert.
+Line up for these (in the shade, by the bar, with chairs to ease the wait) on the East Terrace.
 If the line looks long, don’t give up!
-Reserved seats not claimed by 6:15 PM will be released.
+Unclaimed reserved seats are released by 6:15 PM.

-- Bars open at 5:30 PM (one hour before concert time).
+Bars open at 5:30 PM (one hour before the concert).
 Feel free to take your drink and snack to your seat, but please no outside food or beverages, glass containers, or coolers (or anything that might block an aisle or row).

-- Please do not take any photographs or record audio or video during the performance.
-Please silence phones and other devices.
+Please do not take any photographs or record audio or video during the performance.

 Relax with your friends as the sun sets, enjoy a picnic dinner, and listen to beautiful music through a state-of-the-art sound system while you watch the action on a 14×25 foot LED screen.
 The lawn experience accommodates all listening styles: serious aficionados tend to sit up front, picnickers congregate everywhere, and families with active children and dogs have room to play in the back.